Includes information for Barclay Perkins

 By the 1950s the lager was Barclay’s biggest seller, accounting for 20% of sales, which was what attracted the attention of ambitious near neighbour Courage, leading to the merger that created Courage Barclay in 1955.
 Courage soon wound down brewing activity at Park Street, converting much of the site to a bottling plant in 1958, though lager brewing continued until 1962, by which time a large purpose-built brewery had been commissioned at Courage’s Alton site for Harp lager (closed 2015), produced in partnership with Guinness, Mitchells & Butlers (later Bass Charrington) and Scottish & Newcastle.

-• The pub, 34 Park Street SE1 9EF (Bank End).
-The Grade II-listed former brewery tap occupies a mid-18th century building incorporating some elements from earlier in the century, including a staircase and fireplace, with a later panelled room preserved as the Shakespeare Room on the first floor.
-Now operated by Greene King and a popular tourist spot thanks to its location on the Thames Path.
+The Anchor pub at 34 Park Street SE1 9EF (Bank End) is the former brewery tap.
+It occupies a Grade II-listed mid-18th century building incorporating some elements from earlier in the century, including a staircase and fireplace, with a later panelled room preserved as the Shakespeare Room on the first floor.
+It’s now operated by Greene King and a popular tourist spot thanks to its location on the Thames Path.

-• Various 1980s plaques: a list of owners on the western reach of Park Street, behind the hotel (SE1 9EQ); further along, a depiction of Samuel Johnson at the corner of Porter Street (SE1 9EA), with the street name also recalling the brewery; and a commemoration of the Haynau incident halfway along Park Street towards Maiden Lane (SE1 9EA).
+Various commemorative plaques were installed around the site as part of the 1980s redevelopment.
+A list of owners can be seen on the western reach of Park Street, behind the hotel (SE1 9EQ).
+Further along, a depiction of Samuel Johnson is at the corner of Porter Street (SE1 9EA), with the street name also recalling the brewery.
+Halfway along Park Street towards Maiden Lane (SE1 9EA) is a commemoration of the Haynau incident.
 Other related street names are Perkins Square and Thrale Street.

-• 21-23 Park Street SE1 9EQ, a pair of imposing Grade II-listed yellow brick houses from around 1820, likely built for the Head Brewer and Chief Clerk.
+At 21-23 Park Street SE1 9EQ is a pair of imposing Grade II-listed yellow brick houses from around 1820, likely built for the Head Brewer and Chief Clerk.
 The gable end with its 1960s ‘Take Courage’ branding is a familiar landmark to commuters using the railway lines between London Bridge and Charing Cross or Cannon Street.

-• Terrace, 1-15 Southwark Bridge Road SE1 9HQ, a smart terrace of eight houses along the western perimeter of the site, built for senior brewery employees in 1834 and later used as brewery offices, restored in 1958 to match the original design and converted to luxury flats in the 1990s.
-The original Globe Theatre stood at the northern end of the terrace.
+Up on Southwark Bridge Road along the western perimeter is Anchor Terrace (1-15 Southwark Bridge Road SE1 9HQ), a smart parade of eight houses built for senior brewery employees in 1834 and later used as brewery offices.
+These were restored in 1958 to match the original design and converted to luxury flats in the 1990s.
+The northern end of the terrace (closest to the bridge) occupies the site of the original Globe Theatre.

 Updated 9 May 2024.